Georgia Historical Society

-The Georgia Historical Society (GHS) is a statewide historical society in Georgia.
+The Georgia Historical Society (GHS) is a statewide historical society in Georgia, United States.
 Headquartered in Savannah, Georgia, GHS is one of the oldest historical organizations in the United States.
 Since 1839, the society has collected, examined, and taught Georgia history through a variety of educational outreach programs, publications, and research services.

 History

 Founded in 1839 in Savannah, Georgia, the Society is the oldest continuously operating state historical society in the Southern United States and one of the oldest historical organizations in the United States.
-Founders include John Macpherson Berrien, Richard D. Arnold, Eugenius A. Nisbet, Thomas Butler King, William Bacon Stevens, Israel K. Tefft, James Hamilton Couper, Edward Padelford, Mordecai Myers, Alexander Smets and James Moore Wayne.
+Founders include John Macpherson Berrien, Richard D. Arnold, Eugenius A. Nisbet, Thomas Butler King, William Bacon Stevens, Israel Keech Tefft, James Hamilton Couper, Edward Padelford, Mordecai Myers, Alexander Smets and James Moore Wayne.

+In 1849, the Society moved into a new construction, a Gothic Revival building on East Bryan Street.
+The building was demolished in the early 20th century.

 Mission statement

 The Georgia Historical Society is an independent statewide institution responsible for collecting, examining, and teaching Georgia history.

 Facilities

 Georgia Historical Society's main campus is located in Savannah, Georgia's oldest city, and is divided into a research center and an education center, reflecting the twin pillars of the Society's mission: education and research.
 The Society's Research Center is housed in W. B. Hodgson Hall at 501 Whitaker Street in Savannah.
 Built for the Society in 1876, and named for William B. Hodgson, American diplomat, Savannahian, and 25-year Curator of the Society, Hodgson Hall features high vaulted ceilings and decorative ironwork.
 The building was designed by American Institute of Architects founder Detlef Lienau and is listed on the National Register of Historic Places.
 The Abrahams Archival Annex, named for Savannah lawyer Edmund H. Abrahams, was added in 1970 to hold the Society's archival collections.